thephez/dash-user-docs/wallets/dashcore/privatesend-instantsend.rst

 .. meta::
-   :description: Using InstantSend and PrivateSend with Dash
+   :description: Using InstantSend and CoinJoin with Dash
    :keywords: dash, core, mobile, wallet, privatesend, instantsend

-.. _dashcore-privatesend-instantsend:
+.. _dashcore-coinjoin-instantsend:

 ===========================
 PrivateSend and InstantSend